SINGAPORE - For nearly two million people here, making that medical appointment has never been easier.

 "It's very similar to banking," said Mr James Toi, chief operating officer (ambulatory) at SGH.
 "When was the last time you called a bank?
 Health care should be the same way."

 For now, the revamped appointments system is limited to just managing doctors' visits.
 But SingHealth hopes to display other types of information in the future.

-Since allowing staff in its nine polyclinics to book appointments directly, internal appointment traffic has also dropped by about 60 per cent.
+Since allowing staff at its nine polyclinics to directly book appointments, internal appointment traffic has also dropped by about 60 per cent.

 For example, the number of calls from polyclinics to SGH fell from 2,736 in May to 1,483 last month, after polyclinic staff were given access to the appointments system in June.
 This not only frees up the phone lines, but also means a shorter wait for polyclinic patients.

 Before, patients would wait for polyclinic staff to call the hospital and book a slot on their behalf.
 This could take up to 30 minutes, more than half of which could be spent just trying to get through.